ScotDev/wescraper/Readme.md

 Planned updates, alterations and improvements:

--Compressing the downloaded image files into a .zip and uploading the compressed folder to WeTransfer in order to improve upload/download speeds and to conserve space

--Styling the email template
+-Further styling the email template

+-Adding environmental variable to allow for a more typical looking python script as commonly appears on github

 -Having the output directory for the scraped files auto-clearing once the script is succesfully run in order to prevent duplication of files and to stop accumulation of previously downloaded files

--General refactoring and restructuring of the code
+-General refactoring and restructuring of the code to resemble a typical python file

 -Scheduling the script to run at a set interval (i.e. once per week)

 -Adding a requirements.txt file for easier install of required libraries

+-Flask integration, making the script callable from a webpage

+-As part this script's functionality within this webpage, using a dropdown list of options to select which category of Unsplash wallpapers to download